xomvio/xomvio/README.md

-# Hi there, I'm Yasir Aksoz 👋
+# Hi there, I'm Yasir 👋

-## Developer | Web Programming Graduate | Journalism Student
+## Web Programming Graduate | Journalism Student

 ---

 ### About Me

-I'm in both technology and communication.
+I'm into both technology and communication.
 I graduated from high school with a focus on Web Programming and am currently studying Journalism at Ege University.
 After years of developing as a hobby, now I want to make it my career.

 ---

-### 🛠 Skills
+### 🛠 I do

 - **Rust**
   - Love optimizing system performance, working on memory safety, and concurrency.